rajgoel/course-scientific-programming/09-lecture/slides.md

 ## GitHub Actions

-GitHub can be configured to automatically runs workflows defined in `.github/workflows/*.yml` of your repository.
+GitHub can be configured to automatically runs workflows defined through [YAML](https://en.wikipedia.org/wiki/YAML) files in a folder named `.github/workflows/`.

-> [!NOTE]
+> [!TIP]
 > See https://github.com/rajgoel/MyDemoPackage.jl/ for a sample package.

 ---